-Beginning Sunday, March 14, Trinity will offer in-person, socially distanced Sunday Worship in the Main Sanctuary and will live stream the service via Trinity’s homepage website and through Trinity’s Facebook page which you can access by clicking here.
+Beginning Sunday, June 6, Trinity will offer in-person, socially distanced Sunday Worship in the Main Sanctuary without registration limitations.
+The service will also be live streamed via Trinity’s homepage website and through Trinity’s Facebook page which you can access by clicking here.

-Beginning Sunday, March 28, Trinity will offer Children of All Ages Church every Sunday at 10 am in the back corner of the Church parking lot by the Labyrinth.
+The Children of All Ages Church gathers every Sunday at 10 am in the back corner of the Church parking lot by the Labyrinth.

 Please wear masks at both services and bring chairs if you would like to sit at the outdoor service.

-Due to limitations on the number of people permitted in both spaces, reservations are needed for both services.
-Please call the Church Office at 215-794-7921 or email at email@example.com by 2 pm on Thursdays to make a reservation.
+Due to the lifting of spacing limitations on the number of people permitted in both spaces, reservations are no longer needed for either service.
+Please call the Church Office at 215-794-7921 or email at email@example.com by 2 pm on Thursdays if you have any questions.

 For more details, please refer to Pastor Nancy’s letter below.